List of 1 items.

 • Summer Service & Immersion

-Students participating in these trips will serve in a variety of ways, from home repair and community gardening to visiting the elderly and teaching children.
-They will build community with their peers and members of the local community throughout the week.
-They will live simply, being present and focusing on people rather than material things.
-Through all of this, they will reflect through prayer and conversation on the ways the experience intersects with their faith.
+Students participating in these trips will have the opportunity to listen to and learn from communities facing social injustice.
+They will provide meaningful service in a variety of ways, from visiting the elderly and teaching children to community gardening or home repair.
+As they build community with their peers and members of the local community throughout the week, they will live simply, being present to people rather than material things.
+Through all of this, they will prayerfully reflect on the meaning of these experiences in their lives and consider how they can continue to respond to the gospel’s call to solidarity and justice when they return home to Loyola.

 If you have any questions,